 As you already know, solar panels convert sunlight into electricity which means the cleaner your panels, the more effectively they will generate energy.
-Solar panels still work in low sunlight situations but if they are covered in dirt, they’ll, no doubt, be less efficient.
+Solar panels still work in low sunlight situations, but if they are covered in dirt, they will, no doubt, be less efficient.
 The loss isn’t significant.
 You can expect less than 5 per cent.
 But long-term buildup is found to reduce energy production by nearly 20 per cent.

 How to Clean Solar Panels

 Seasonal rain typically washes off most of the dirt or bird droppings that accumulate over time.
 But if you live in an area with little rain and a windy climate, you might need to clean your solar panels occasionally.
 You can either do it yourself or hire a professional to do it for you.